MicroEJ/docs/DeviceDeveloperGuide/device/installation.rst

 ============

 Device Information is an additional module.
-In the platform configuration file, check ``GROUP.DEVICE`` to install it.
-When checked, the property file ``MODULE.DEVICE.NAME
+In the platform configuration file, check ``Device Information`` to install it.
+When checked, the property file ``device
             >
-            MODULE.DEVICE.NAME.properties`` may be defined during platform creation to customize the module.
+            device.properties`` may be defined during platform creation to customize the module.

 The properties file must / can contain the following properties: